joao2391/DotNetCEPSearch/README.md

 This library helps you to get a CEP or Address from brazilian's postal service.

 ## Notes
-Version 1.2.0:
+Version 1.2.1:

-- Upgrade to .NET 8
-- Backing to old version to avoid Captcha
+- Fix GetCepByAdress

 ## Installation